simahawk/collective.transcode.daemon/README.txt

         relative path of folder where transcoded videos are stored

     secret
         a secret shared key used for authentication and encryption

     profiles
         a python list of dicts specifying the supported transcoding profiles

+    override_callback_url
+        an URL used to call back the plone instance.
+        Useful when you do transcoding request from http://your.domain.com but you want the callback action to call the plone instance on the same network, like: http://192.168.1.10:8080/Plone.

 Don't forget to run ./bin/buildout after editing buildout.cfg

 You can also customize the transcoding scripts inside the scripts directory.